 © Federico Facchin – 2023 – Norway

-However, today’s spectacle is fleeting.
+However, today’s spectacle is brief.

 IMAGE LEFT: What’s left of a herring in the front, the predator in the background.